zwang695/alexa-skills-list/README.md

 *Alexa, start Frenchness Game*

-Evaluate your level of Frenchness with this tr?s simple trivia quiz.
+Evaluate your level of Frenchness with this très simple trivia quiz.
 How well do you know France, its culture, its geography, and its cuisine?

 ***